Tour Code: 8962P45

 Duration: 6 days

 Take the short drive to Dingle, where you will visit its most famous resident, Fungie the Dolphin.
-Then it's off around Slea Head with amazing views, regarded as the most beautiful Peninsula in the world.
+Then it's off around Slea Head with amazing views.
 Then it's back to Dingle where there is ample time for shopping and lunch.
-Complete your day with a visit to Inch, before continuing on to Killarney where you stay for the next 2 nights.
+Complete your day with a visit to Inch, before continuing on to Killarney.

-The day begins with a horse and cart ride through Killarney National Park (optional) or horseback ride through the park for the energetic and adventurous (optional).
+The day begins with a horse-and-cart ride through Killarney National Park (optional) or horseback ride through the park (optional).
 Next it's off on a journey around the Ring of Kerry.
-The afternoon is packed with many highlights including Moll's Gap, Ladies View, Leprechaun Crossing, Killarney National Park, Lakes of Killarney, Torc Waterfall, Muckross House and much more.
+The afternoon is packed with many highlights including Moll's Gap, Ladies View, Leprechaun Crossing, Killarney National Park, Lakes of Killarney, Torc Waterfall, and Muckross House